-Bed levels in the area vary between -12.6m and -42.2m relative to Lowest Astronomical Tide (LAT).
+Bed levels in the area vary between -13.7m and -42.3m relative to Lowest Astronomical Tide (LAT), based on the combined 2015-surveys.
 The BWFZ has a diverse morphology with shore-perpendicular sand waves on top of shore-parallel sandbanks of over 10m in height (see Figure 2.8).
 The presence of sand waves is consistent throughout the area, with the exception of a small patch in the southernmost corner of site II.
 General maps characterizing morphodynamic features at the seabed, such as Figure 2.9, show that in the BWFZ sand waves occur with heights between 2-4m around the Rabsbank, with heights between 4-6m around the Schaar Sandbank and with heights larger than 6m in the more offshore located areas.